11 Best Kitchen Sink Styles: A Comprehensive Guide to Types of Kitchen Sinks

 Drop-in or top-mount sinks are the most common, offer the easiest installation, and can work with any counter type of sink weight.
 With the drop-in sink, the receptacle rests on the countertop and the ham is visible.

-They come in a variety of sinks, including double sinks, Pristine swords, and compounds – double sinks, Pristine swords, and compounds, as seen in this design by autograph tackle.
+They come in a variety of sinks, including double sinks, Pristine swords, and compounds – double sinks, Pristine swords, and compounds, as seen in this design by Autograph Tackle.

 Cons they eat up precious counter space and food and can get caught on the lips of a smut sink.